Performance coaching for individuals and teams.

 Project management needs discipline and project managers can be chosen by their task-focussed, 'get the project done' attitude.
 As soon as I became a project manager it quickly became obvious I spent most of my time communicating - oh dear, not my strength!
 Soft skills help any stakeholder conversation.
 Soft skills recognise emotions which bubble constantly in any team, especially when pressure comes from all sides, as it so often does in projects.
 Where do we learn these though?
 My recommendation is to understand coaching principles: they give a brilliant model for soft skills more generally and insight to the myriad recommendations about leadership.

 In early career, we can be judged to lack self-confidence if our decision-making appears a little slow or diffident.
 Later on, we overcome our unease by using knowledge from our experience that can lead to habits that ignore the need to get the team on board.

 I promote more conscious awareness of self and others, so that personal and team emotions are recognised and dealt with, for better team-building, and less personal stress, in an objective, respectful yet professional fashion.

 Ask about learning soft skills through coach practice

 With a group of 10 people it becomes viable to run a day's introductory coach training, and arrange some coach practice for you over six months to boost your soft skills at work.
 Previous students have improved their self-confidence and their collaboration skills.
 I use an associate - John Chisholm of Crescente - because PMs love his training style and some of his courses can be accredited with CMI.
 This is not formal coach training; if you're interested in becoming a coach, ask me about websites to look at at e.g. The Coaching Academy, Barefoot Coaching,

 Ask about collaboration skills workshop

-This encourages you and your team to think about all the working relationships and everyone's personal intentions so you can see and agree 'shared intention'.
-Conflict is a necessary part of our role, and can be positive for high performance.
+provided for you and your team to think about all your working relationships and everyone's personal intentions so you can see and agree 'shared intention'.
+Conflict can be positive for high performance and innovation.